krollobrocket/wp-giosg/readme.txt

 This plugin adds a script tag that will enable the live chat from [www.giosg.com](http://www.giosg.com).

 The only thing that needs to be done is to add your giosg company ID under the settings page.

+A small donation would make it easier for me to continue improving and keeping the plugin free of charge: [donate](https://www.paypal.com/donate/?hosted_button_id=95677VA3ZNYZN).

 == Basket ==